bytebase/bytebase.com/content/docs/introduction/use-cases.md

 ## Partitioned Database and Tables

 As data grows, databases and tables maybe partitioned into smaller chucks.
-Meanwhile, you still want to apply the same database change to all partitions.
+Meanwhile, you still want to apply the same database change to all partitions since they share the same schema.
 It's painful and error-prone to make sure a database change is consistently applied to each partition.
 Bytebase has [Database Group](/docs/concepts/batch-mode/#database-group) and can [change databases from database groups](/docs/change-database/batch-change/#change-databases-from-database-groups).

 ## Multi-Tenant Service